 Despite quantitative signals like our growing elderly population and our declining healthcare worker population, leaders in the home health industry are prioritizing quality over quantity.
-By rewarding agencies who provide high-quality healthcare, the onus is on healthcare providers to focus on improving the quality of their services.
+By rewarding agencies providing high-quality healthcare, the onus is on healthcare providers to focus on improving the quality of their services.

 Prioritizing a value-based model is an important shift in the healthcare industry.
 And while quality improvement can and should happen at an organizational level, there are also small, simple measures that individual home health workers can take to provide higher quality healthcare on a daily basis.

-Read on to learn how home health professionals can improve and prioritize quality healthcare without adding more responsibilities to their already overloaded plates.
+Read on to learn how home health professionals can improve and prioritize their healthcare standards without adding more responsibilities to their already overloaded plates.

 What Is Quality Healthcare?

 Before we can improve the quality of the healthcare we provide, it’s important to establish a standard for quality home healthcare in general.
-The Institute of Medicine identifies six aims for quality healthcare in the 21st century:
+The Institute of Medicine identifies six healthcare aims in the 21st century:

 - Safe: Not causing further injury to the patient